wleddy/bikematch/bikematch/views/templates/bikematch/haveabike_contact.md

-## How it will work:
+## How it works:
 Fill out the form here and tell us about the bike.

 We will contact you to arrange to get the bike from you.

 ### Guidelines
-1. Donated bike don't need to be in "ready to ride" condition, but we're lot looking project bikes either.
+1. Donated bike don't need to be in "ready to ride" condition, but we're not looking project bikes either.
 2. For sanitary purposes, clean the bike thoroughly before hand-off (handlebars, gear shifters, seat, etc).